uraiblakhani2/unix_project/Install.md

 -Now we can install the server which on which we will host our website.
 We can choose nginx or Apache as web server but we decided to go with Nginx as it is faster.

-- To install nginx simply run: "sudo apt-get install nginx"
+- To install nginx simply run:

+`sudo apt-get install nginx`

 # Step 6: Copy files of website stored on local pc to VPS using a file client manager